jcaroval/Master-thesis/HPC-log.md

 done
 ```

-5.13 Repeat QC with flagstat to make sure that only mapped reads are included (100 % mapped reads)
+<h2>5.13 Repeat QC with flagstat to make sure that only mapped reads are included (100 % mapped reads)</h2>

 ```
 for bam_file in *_RG_sorted_mapped.bam
 do